Maybe they want to have some fun

 - Zula Patrol: Bula.

-- When pulsars were first discovered in The Sixties, astronomers had no idea what they were.
+- When pulsars were first discovered in The '60s, astronomers had no idea what they were.
 Some suggested that they represented intelligent life.
-The first few to be discovered were named LGM 1, LGM 2, etc. Eventually, they were discovered to be spinning neutron stars.
+The first few to be discovered were named LGM 1, LGM 2, and so on.
+LGM meant "Little Green Men".
+Eventually, they were discovered to be spinning neutron stars.